venteng/finalytics/download/README.md

-# Tips for brainstorming, presentation, and writing
+# Brainstorming, presentation, and writing

 Latest update 20240714 by HWTeng